-The most common legal fees associated with business financing would be commercial/industrial property loans.
+The most common legal fees associated with business financing would be asset based financing such as commercial/industrial property loans or equipment loans.

 There are property conveyancing legal fees borrower has to pay to the financing bank’s empaneled law firm.
 Some banks will subsidize a portion of this legal fees on behalf of the borrower.